Blog » Turn a Downturn into a Launchpad: Recession-Proof Side Gigs That Build Real Wealth

 The “all-in” rule.

 Make sure every dollar you earn from your side gig is untouchable.
 In other words, keep it separate from your everyday spending.
+And if you need cash right away, here are fabulous ways to make $600 fast.
 Transfer the money directly into a high-yield savings account, a solo 401(k), a SEP IRA, or a brokerage account.
 The sooner you incorporate this habit into your daily routine, the sooner you’ll be able to save for retirement.

 Keep costs low.

 The majority of these gigs don’t require much upfront investment – just your skills and time.
+In fact, turning your lifetime of skills into a profitable business is one of the best ways to get started.
 The lower your start-up costs, the faster you earn profits.

 Build an asset, not another job.